actionml/docs.actionml.com/awssetupguide.md

 # AWS AMI Setup Guide: Dev Machine

-PredictionIO is now available on AWS Marketplace(https://aws.amazon.com/marketplace/pp/B01N310FF0).
+PredictionIO is now available to launch pre-installed on Amazon Web Services [here](https://aws.amazon.com/marketplace/pp/B01N310FF0).
 This guide will step through how to create an instance and use it.

 Features: